MCP — plug SignalGuide into Claude, ChatGPT, Cursor.

 - “What's the biggest problem on my site right now?”

-- “Compare the last 7 days to the week before — what changed?”
+- “Compare the latest snapshot to the previous one — what changed?”

 - “Which of my pages have the highest bounce rate with more than 100 views?”